ayyp1/MRI-Tumor-Segmentation/README.md

 ## GUI

-For running the gui you just have to clone this repo and  install all the [requirements](requirements.txt),  then save the [model](./saved_model/best-model.pth) and place in the following structure
+For running the gui you just have to clone this repo and  install all the [requirements](requirements.txt).

-## Directory Structure

 Then just run the command ``` streamlit run main.py ```